 Of the two, Odom has a tougher task in many ways; he not only has to capture Cooke’s enormous talent and legendary presence, but also show a practical side – as well as a tragic flaw of being a womanizer.
 I think it’s very possible Ben-Adir will duplicate Washington’s feat of an Oscar nomination for the role.
 I think Odom deserves the same honor as well.

 King may also add an Oscar nomination as a director in addition to her Oscar win as an actress.
 Even given a stage play that takes place in a hotel room as a source, she manages to keep it from feeling stage-y, using subtle camera movements and the judicious use of mirrors to give the film a depth of field that is anything but claustrophobic.
 King is already one of my favorite actresses; she may well turn out to be one of my favorite directors as well.
 Certainly this is a movie that has to be considered a major contender for this year’s Oscars and in an awards season that will be unusual to say the least, a real stand-out.
 The movie had a brief Christmas theatrical run and is currently available for viewing on the Amazon Prime service, included without additional charge for subscribers.

 REASONS TO SEE: One of the frontrunners for Best Picture.
 Note-perfect representation of the era.
 Dialogue worthy of Aaron Sorkin.
 Strong performances throughout.

 REASONS TO AVOID: Thought it was a leeeeetle harsh on Malcolm X.

-FAMILY VALUES: There is a surfeit of smoking.
+FAMILY VALUES: There is plenty of profanity, some sexual references and violence.